ShivamB25/Project-Asclepius/script.md

 - "Here’s the `semantic_training_data` table.
 Think of it as a launch pad for training future models or hooking into Vertex AutoML—no extra prep needed."
 - "Because these outputs are standard BigQuery views, operations teams can plug them into Looker, alerts, or whatever tools they already trust."

-**Say this to hit the rubric:** "Judges, that’s a polished, reusable package—views ready for dashboards—which is exactly what your demo clarity and technical polish categories reward."
+**Quick aside:** "Polished, reusable package—views ready for dashboards and alerts right away."

 **Pause/Check:** Stop recording to set up the recap slide if needed.